Instructor: Kit Howard

 Kit is the owner of Kestrel Consultants and is a recognized expert in clinical data management, quality and standards with almost 30 years of experience.
 She provides consulting and training services for biopharma, medical device, academic and regulatory organizations.
 She holds a graduate degree in Clinical Research Design and Statistical Analysis, is a certified clinical data manager and serves on the Society for Clinical Data Management’s Editorial Board.

 Courses Taught: CDASH, SDTM, Legacy Data Conversion

-Shannon Labout is a Certified Clinical Data Manager (CCDM) with 18+ years experience in healthcare technologies, project management and clinical research.
+Shannon Labout is a Certified Clinical Data Manager (CCDM) with 20+ years experience in healthcare technologies, project management and clinical research.
 She has managed clinical data management teams in both the U.S. and Europe, and has participated in CRF standardization, and contributed to data standards development, harmonization and implementation at multiple global pharmaceutical organizations and CROs for more than a decade.
 She has been an active member and team lead on the CDASH team since 2006 and on the SDS team since 2007.
-Shannon is the past Senior Director of Education at CDISC, and has been training on CDISC standards in North America, Europe and Asia since 2007.
-She is currently Director, Data Management at Statistics & Data Corporation (www.sdcclinical.com) a CRO based in Tempe, Arizona.
+Shannon has been training on CDISC standards in North America, Europe and Asia since 2007.
+She is currently Vice President, Education at CDISC.

 Instructor: Lauren Shinaberry

 Company: Business & Decision Life Sciences